Abdominal Transplant Surgery Fellowship

 The mission of the Stanford Abdominal Transplant Fellowship Program is to train the future leaders in organ transplantation.
-This very competitive fellowship accepts one or two applicants each year through the American Society of Transplant Surgeons (ASTS) fellowship match.
+This very competitive fellowship accepts two applicants each year through the American Society of Transplant Surgeons (ASTS) fellowship match.

 Our large clinical volume coupled with the academic environment and strong basic science at Stanford University makes this fellowship a premier training program.
 We expect that trainees of our program will emerge as technically competent in clinical transplantation but also as scholars in the immunology and basic science underpinnings of transplantation.